-director, of an applicant for a licence or a licensee, means-
+director, of an applicant for a licence or a licensee, meansdirect representative means a lawyer mentioned in section 108(1)(a)(i).

 - (a) if the applicant or licensee is a company under the Corporations Act-a person appointed as a director of the applicant or licensee; or - (b) otherwise-a person who is, or is a member of, the executive or management entity, by whatever name called, of the applicant or licensee.